nenov92/TourismAgencyMAS/README.txt

 *          Configurations         *
 ***********************************

-Òicketing companies have capacity and price properties which can be configured in resources/agents/TicketingCompanies.xml
+Ã’icketing companies have capacity and price properties which can be configured in resources/agents/TicketingCompanies.xml

 Transport companies have capacity and price properties which can be configured in resources/agents/TransportCompanies.xml